nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 3. With the product you recommend, do they need to load all the data into the data warehouse before they can create reports against it?

     No, they only need to load the data into Azure Storage.
-Using Azure Synapse SQL serverless and Power BI they can create reports against the data directly.
+Using serverless SQL pool in Azure Synapse Analytics and Power BI they can create reports against the data lake directly, including leveraging Delta Lake format if it is being used.

 *Manage*